umr4nlp/umr-guidelines/guidelines.md

 ```
 She parked the truck in the driveway.
 They loaded the boxes.

-(h / park.01
-	:ARG0 (s / she)
-	:ARG1 (t / truck)
-	:ARG2 (d / driveway))

-(h / load.01
-	:ARG0 (t2 / they)
+(s1p/ park-01
+	:ARG0 (s1p2/ person
+		:ref-person 3rd
+		:ref-number Singular)
+	:ARG1 (s1t/ truck
+		:ref-number Singular)
+	:ARG2 (s1d/ driveway)
+	:aspect Performance
+	:modstr FullAff)

+(s2l/ load-01
+	:ARG0 (s2p/ person
+		:ref-person 3rd
+		:ref-number Plural)
-	:ARG1 (t)
+	:ARG1 (s2t/ thing)
-	:ARG2 (b / boxes))
+	:ARG2 (s2b/ box
+		:ref-number Plural)
+	:aspect Performance
+	:modstr FullAff)
+(s2/ sentence
+	:temporal (DCT :before s2l)
+	:modal (AUTH :FullAff s2l)
+	:coref (s1t :same-entity s2t))
 ```

 The second sentence in [\[3-2-1-2 (2)\]](#3-2-1-2 (2)) does not
 include explicit mention of the truck, but it is understood from the context that the truck is the goal participant of the loading event.
-Therefore, at Stage 1, these implicit roles receive participant role annotation.
+Therefore, an implicit `thing' participant is identified for the ```:ARG1``` role of the loading event at Stage 1.
+In the document-level annotation, this participant is then flagged as coreferential with the truck in the previous sentence.

 [Back to Table of Contents](#toc)